-- 132. St. George and Teresa School, site 155, with an identified capacity of 31 dwellings, is currently in educational use therefore an alternative site for education use would need to be found before this site could be released for residential redevelopment. - 133.
-There is no evidence within the DSLPRSC to show that suitable alternative land has been secured to accommodate existing displaced uses such as Dorridge/Knowle St George and Teresa School.
+- 123. St. George and Teresa School, site 155, with an identified capacity of 31 dwellings, is currently in educational use therefore alternative sites for the business and education uses would need to be found before this site could be released for residential redevelopment. - 124.
+There is no evidence within the DSLPRSC to show that suitable alternative land has been secured to accommodate existing displaced uses such as the Dorridge/Knowle St George and Teresa School.
 Whilst the Masterplan work suggests one option might be to relocate the school onto the Arden Triangle land, this is far from certain.
-Deliverability on this site to provide a total of 31 dwellings is therefore uncertain and should not be included in SMBC's housing delivery calculation.
+Deliverability on this site to provide approx. 31 dwellings is therefore uncertain and should not be included in the council's housing delivery calculation.